-  Osteoporosis is a bone disease which affects the density and quality of one’s bones.
+Osteoporosis is a bone disease that affects the density and quality of one’s bones.
 The word itself literally translates to “porous bone.”
-With the decrease of density and quality of bone, there is an increased risk of fractures occurring.
-Osteoporosis is a quiet and progressive disease that usually does not exhibit many symptoms until fractures occur and the bone is examined.
+With the decrease in density and quality of bone, there is an increased risk of fractures occurring.
+Osteoporosis is a quiet and progressive disease that usually does not exhibit many symptoms until fractures occur, and the bone is examined.
 There are multiple causes for osteoporosis and also multiple ways to decrease its effects on one’s body.
-The following article will discuss the most common causes of osteoporosis, some ways of prevention and diagnosis, as well as the most common fractures that occur.
+The following article will discuss the most common causes of osteoporosis, some ways of prevention and diagnosis, and the most common fractures that occur.

 Risk Factors of Osteoporosis

-Bones develop in size and strength from the day of birth until young adulthood and usually peak in denseness in the early 20s.
+Bones develop in size and strength from birth until young adulthood and usually peak in denseness in the early 20s.
 There is a process in our body that constantly occurs called remodeling.
-Remodeling consists of two stages which are resorption and formation.
-Resorption is when bone cells dissolve and formation is when new bone material is deposited.
-For those with osteoporosis, the dissolving stage can be faster than the depositing of new bone material which leaves the bones brittle and more prone to fractures.
-There are multiple medical conditions that can affect this remodeling progress making the effects of osteoporosis occur faster.
+Remodeling consists of two stages, which are resorption and formation.
+Resorption is when bone cells dissolve, and formation is when new bone material is deposited.
+For those with osteoporosis, the dissolving stage can be faster than the depositing of new bone material, which leaves the bones brittle and more prone to fractures.
+Multiple medical conditions can affect this remodeling progress making the effects of osteoporosis occur faster.

 Some conditions are, but not limited to,